Mikaela/mikaela.github.io/pages/about.markdown

 ## Linux user

-I have been used Linux since 2008, I started with [Ubuntu] \(8.04) which I am still using.
-My preferred distribution is [Ubuntu MATE] or [Ubuntu Server], but I am also familiar with other distributions, mainly [Debian]-deriatives.
+I have been used Linux since 2008, I started with [Ubuntu] \(8.04).
+My preferred distribution is [Ubuntu MATE] or [Arch Linux] or with servers [Debian], but I am also familiar with other distributions, mainly [Debian]-deriatives.

 I have experience with [Fedora] and other distributions from that side too and I am not entirely lost while using them, but somehow I have always preferred Debian side.
 Maybe it's just that I have learned to use it.

-Lately I have also been using [Antergos] which is [Arch Linux] with one additional repo for things such as fonts and yaourt.
-I have always performed base install (no desktop environment with it) as I don't like the customizations that are made to desktop environments if I install them directly in installer.
-I use [MATE] as desktop environment and [SDDM] as display manager.

 [Ubuntu]:http://www.ubuntu.com/desktop
 [Ubuntu MATE]:https://ubuntu-mate.org/